Get the kind of support you need: Mental health resources for students

 Again, if you feel you are in crisis, please reach out to Klinic or the other resources above.

-If you are looking for sexual violence support or resources, please reach out to the UM Sexual Violence Resource Centre.
+If you are looking for sexual violence support or resources, you can reach out to the UM Sexual Violence Resource Centre by email at svrc [at] umanitoba [dot] ca or phone at 204-474-6562.
+The SCC offers counselling services related to sexual violence as well, so you can also contact them directly.

 If you are a student or resident of the Rady Faculty of Health Sciences, please contact Student Services at Bannatyne Campus (SSBC) at (204) 272-3190 or BCSS [at] umanitoba [dot] ca. SSBC offers free, private, and confidential services to support personal and academic success.
 Services include individual counselling and mental health supports as well as connections and referrals for additional supports and resources on campus.